awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string
 Required: no
 This parameter is not supported for Windows containers\.
-The amount of memory \(in MiB\) used by the task\.
+The hard limit of memory \(in MiB\) to present to the task\.
 It can be expressed as an integer using MiB, for example `1024`, or as a string using GB, for example `1GB` or `1 GB`, in a task definition\.
 When the task definition is registered, a GB value is converted to an integer indicating the MiB\.
 If using the EC2 launch type, this field is optional\.
+If your cluster does not have any registered container instances with the requested memory available, the task will fail\.
+If you are trying to maximize your resource utilization by providing your tasks as much memory as possible for a particular instance type, see [Container Instance Memory Management](memory-management.md)\.
 If using the Fargate launch type, this field is required and you must use one of the following values, which determines your range of supported values for the `cpu` parameter:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)